codefuturedalao/oscpu-framework/README.md

 2021.8.13 : implement mul op using wallace tree within one cycle and pass the test

+2021.8.14 : encapsulate the control logic and datapath in rvcpu module and provide necessary port to support difftest in SimTop module, that's also good for add axi interface in simtop

 ## DOING:
 * implement Axi Bus for accessing memory
 	* read the fucking manual